Akashgowda-hub/Firstdemorepo/README.md

 9. **Git Add, commit & Push:**

   A. ****Add Files:**
-  <br>To add new or changed files in your working directory to the Git staging area, use:</br>
-   git add <filename>
+  To add new or changed files in your working directory to the Git staging area, use: git add <filename>

-  <br>To add all files at once:</br>
+  To add all files at once:
-  <br>git add .</br>
+  git add .

   B. **Commit Changes:**
-  <br>To record changes and create a commit, use:</br>
-  <br>git commit -m "your commit message"</br>
+  To record changes and create a commit, use: git commit -m "your commit message"

   C.**Push Changes:**
-  <br>To upload your local repository content to the remote repository, use:</br>
+  To upload your local repository content to the remote repository, use:

-  <br>git push origin main</br>
+  git push origin main

 10. **Init cmd**

   Init is used to create a new Git repo

-  <br>git init : initializes a new Git repository, creating a .git directory where Git will store all of its information about the repository.</br>
-  <br>git remote add origin <link> : associates your local repository with a remote repository, allowing you to push and pull code to and from a service like GitHub.</br>
-  <br>git remote -v : shows the remotes associated with your repository (both fetch and push).</br>
-  <br>git branch : lists all the local branches in the repository.</br>
-  <br>git branch -m main : renames the current branch to main.
-(Note: It's commonly used to switch to the main branch from an older default branch name like master.)</br>
+  git init : initializes a new Git repository, creating a .git directory where Git will store all of its information about the repository. git remote add origin <link> : associates your local repository with a remote repository, allowing you to push and pull code to and from a service like GitHub. git remote -v : shows the remotes associated with your repository (both fetch and push). git branch : lists all the local branches in the repository. git branch -m main : renames the current branch to main.
+(Note: It's commonly used to switch to the main branch from an older default branch name like master.)

-  <br>Once init cmd is executed, you have to create a remote repo, which can be done in two ways: Using CLI and GUI.
-The above steps were done using GUI.</br>
+  Once init cmd is executed, you have to create a remote repo, which can be done in two ways: Using CLI and GUI.
+The above steps were done using GUI.

 **Steps for CLI:**